 - 1. In the event any economic provision of this Agreement becomes inoperative for any reason (including, but not limited to action of the Montgomery County Council pursuant to Article V, Chapter 33 §33-80(g) of the Montgomery County Code) all economic provisions of the Agreement shall be reopened for negotiations. - 2.
-If, after negotiations, the parties are unable to agree, the matter shall be referred to an Impasse Neutral for resolution. - 3.
+If, after negotiations, the parties are unable to agree, the matter shall be referred to an Impasse Neutral for resolution as an impasse matter consistent with the time table set forth in section G. of this article. - 3.
 If the new impasse is the result of action or inaction of the Montgomery County Council, the procedures provided for in §33-80(g), supra, shall be followed.